SourceBox-LLC/OpenAthena/docs/guides/opens3_integration.md

 When running both OpenAthena and OpenS3 locally, be aware of potential port conflicts:

 - **OpenAthena** defaults to port 8000
-- **OpenS3** also defaults to port 8000

-To avoid port conflicts, consider:

-1. Running OpenS3 on port 8001 (or another port)
+- **OpenS3** typically runs on port 8001 (to avoid conflicts)

-2. Running OpenAthena on port 8000 (default)
+To run both services without conflicts:

 ```bash
 # Start OpenS3 on port 8001